 Frequently asked questions about Macedonia Missionary Baptist Church

 At Macedonia Missionary Baptist Church in Battle Creek, we are committed to Saving Souls and Changing Lives.
-Often, we receive questions about our church services, Sunday School, Bible Study, and approaches to worship.
+Often, we receive questions about our church services, Life Connections (Sunday School), Bible Study, and approaches to worship.
 Below, you will find answers to a number of frequently asked questions.
 If you have a question that isn’t answered here, we encourage you to reach out to us on our Contact Page.

 We want you to be comfortable while attending Macedonia.
 You’ll notice that people come from all backgrounds and as a result dress varies from a suit to blue jeans.
 Most people dress casual – khakis and blue jeans, but you won’t be out of place if you enjoy dressing up for church.
 Don’t let your clothing be the reason you don’t come to church.
 We want you here!
 However, if you feel as though your clothing is inappropriate, we do have a clothing house.
 You are welcome to come shop there, where we offer free clothing for infants to adults.
 Be comfortable and enjoy the service.
 It’s all about you!

 Yes.
 Children are a priority here at Macedonia Missionary Baptist Church.
-We have age specific ministries designed to encourage interactive participation.
-We know that their retention and application is enhanced when they are intricately involved in their learning experience.
-We have Sunday School and Bible Study for children preschool to high school and Youth Church for children ages 4 – 12.
+We have age-specific ministries designed to encourage interactive participation.
+We have Life Connections (Sunday School} and Bible Study for children preschool to high school and Youth Church for children ages 4 – 12.

 Worship Service (Sunday): 10:00 am

-Christian Essentials – New Members Class (Sunday): 9:30 am (suspended due to pandemic)
+Christian Essentials – New Members Class (Sunday): 9:15 am

 For a complete listing of service times, click here.